-Jenny Osbourne thanked PlaceShapers and members for genuinely wanting to listen to tenants and commented that, “Having a panel of tenants at the conference speaks volume to the sector and shows that PlaceShapers are taking a leading role to focus on the future of tenant engagement”.
+Jenny Osbourne thanked PlaceShapers and members for genuinely wanting to listen to tenants and commented that: “Having a panel of tenants at the conference speaks volume to the sector and shows that PlaceShapers are taking a leading role to focus on the future of tenant engagement.”

-Talking about balancing tenant engagement through both digital and face to face communications, Jenny commented, “We have to give choice and accessibility to all of our tenants.”
+Talking about balancing tenant engagement through both digital and face to face communications, Jenny commented: “We have to give choice and accessibility to all of our tenants.”

-Jenny continued, “If we haven’t got social and we’re not committed to our tenants then what are we?
+Jenny continued: “If we haven’t got social and we’re not committed to our tenants then what are we?
 Developers?
-Letting Agents?
+Letting agents?
 That’s not we want to be.
 Our tenants should be at the heart of our customer journeys.”

-In response to the events of Grenfell, Jenny spoke passionately about next steps, “The spotlight is well and truly switched on and we need to welcome it and use our influence to shine a light on tenant engagement.
+In response to the events of Grenfell, Jenny spoke passionately about next steps: “The spotlight is well and truly switched on and we need to welcome it and use our influence to shine a light on tenant engagement.
 Shine a bright light now so that we never have the darkness of Grenfell again.”

-Nick Walkley, Chief Executive of the Homes and Communities Agency, closed the day’s conference with a thought-provoking session considering how housing associations can respond to the changing environment and how partnerships and alliances are critical for delivery.
+Nick Walkley, Chief Executive of the Homes and Communities Agency, closed the conference with a thought-provoking session considering how housing associations can respond to the changing environment and how partnerships and alliances are critical for delivery.

-Nick commented, “If Brexit was the issue in the media, housing is the issue at the doorstep.
+Nick commented: “If Brexit was the issue in the media, housing is the issue at the doorstep.
 Housing is a real political issue that has emotional resonance and although it is a national problem all of its manifestations are local.”

-Nick discussed improving the way things are done to achieve better results, stating that, “Supply is the priority.
+Nick discussed improving the way things are done to achieve better results, stating that: “Supply is the priority.
 We need to think more coherently about places rather than organisations and sites.
 Homes happen successfully in places.”

 Nick concluded by challenging the audience to keep looking at our priorities because opportunities are coming and that it is more important now than ever, in this period of profound change, to keep making the case for social housing.

-Hosting the conference for the third year running Chair, Sinéad Butters commented, “I am privileged to represent the PlaceShapers members and what we as PlaceShapers stand for.
+Hosting the conference for the third year running Chair, Sinéad Butters said: “I am privileged to represent the PlaceShapers members and what we as PlaceShapers stand for.
 We are, increasingly gaining influence through the rich evidence we provide in all party parliamentary groups, the housing and planning bill, supported housing select committee and most recently in the Shape of the Sector commission.